Sailing & Exploring Isfjorden, Svalbard

 Day 2: Visit the mysterious ghost town of Pyramiden

 Once back aboard, set the sails to head deeper into the Isfjord towards the Russian settlement of Pyramiden.
 The town is named after the pyramid-shaped mountain next to the town which was founded by the Swedish in 1910.
+Along the way, keep your eyes peeled for Arctic wildlife!

 Day 3: Gems of nature: Nordenskiöldbreen & Skansbukta

-After everyone is safely back on board, we continue the journey towards the glacier Nordenskiöldbreen, one of the largest glaciers in the Isfjord.
+After everyone is safely back on board, continue the journey towards the magnificent glacier of Nordenskiöldbreen, one of the largest glaciers in the Isfjord.
 Although the glacier has receded markedly in recent years, it is still very impressive.
 Keep an eye out for polar bears that have shown themselves here repeatedly in recent years!

 Day 4: Past historic Kapp Thorsden towards Trygghamna